-Expect to pay around two grand for a good power meter, and that's if you go with one of the cheaper options.
+Expect to be in the position to pay more for a good power meter, and that's if you go with one of the cheaper options.
 It's a lot for an upgrade that you'll rarely ever notice.

 They don't get more accurate over time

 Top-notch power meters are very accurate right out of the box.
 They don't improve with use.
 So you can't stay with a cheaper model over time and think you're saving money – you're not.

 On the surface, power meters might seem like a good way to monitor your workouts and track your improvements.
 But the truth is that good training comes from knowing what's right, not from precise numbers.

 3. You Just Want to Enjoy the Ride

 If you’re at the beginning of your cycling experience, you might want to go out and have fun on the bike.
 A power meter can be a bit of a distraction when all you want to do is enjoy the ride.
 So, if you’re just starting, you might consider taking a test ride without a power meter.

 4. You're on A Budget